brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 <!--more-->

 I can proudly say that the marathon was a challenge, but not a suffering.
 I did the last mile with a smile on my face and a strong 15 seconds full sprint to the finish line.
-Two days later I barely have soreness in the legs, and none of the [usual problems](http://walking.about.com/od/marathontraining/tp/marathoninjury.htm): my toe nails are intact, no blisters, injuries, chaffing or particular pain.
+Two days later I barely had soreness in the legs, and none of the [usual problems](http://walking.about.com/od/marathontraining/tp/marathoninjury.htm): my toe nails are intact, no blisters, injuries, chaffing or particular pain.
 I base this success in 4 things: Stride, Fitness, Nutrition, Motivation.

 ###1.
 Stride